-Article 20 - Simplicity

-Article 21 - Standardisation

-Article 22 &7 - Transparency

-TABLE OF CONTENTS

 Article 22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.

+70

 STS Criteria

 70. The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.

 Verified?
 YES

 PCS Comments

-Section 4.4 FU STS Securitisation
+Section 4.4 EU STS Securitisation

-(xxvii) For the purpose of compliance with Article 7(2) of the EU Securitisation Regulation, the Seller as originator within the meaning of Article 2(3) of the EU Securitisation Regulation has undertaken that it takes responsibility for compliance with Article 7 of the EU Securitisation Regulation and to fulfil the information requirements pursuant to points (a), (b), (d), (e), (f) and (g) of Article 7(1) of the EU Securitisation Regulation (see also Section 5.8 (Transparency Reporting Agreement)). [...]
+(xxvii) For the purpose of compliance with Article 7(2) of the EU Securitisation Regulation, the Seller as originator within the meaning of Article 2(3) of the EU Securitisation Regulation shall be responsible for compliance with Article 7 of the EU Securitisation Regulation.
+The Seller undertakes to fulfil the information requirements pursuant to points (a), (b), (d), (e), (f) and (g) of Article 7(1) of the EU Securitisation Regulation (see also Section 5.8 (Transparency Reporting Agreement)). [...].

 Article 22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.

-71 STS Criteria Verified?
+71 STS Criteria

 71. The information required by point (a) the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.

+Verified?

 YES

 PCS Comments

-Section 8.
-General (15)
+Section 8, General (15)

+72

-STS Criteria Verified?
+STS Criteria

 72. The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.

+Verified?
 YES

 PCS Comments

 Section 8, General (15)

 Article 22.5.
 The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.

+73

-73 STS Criteria
+STS Criteria

 73. The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.

 Verified?
-YES

-PCS Comments